codebytere/node-mac-permissions/README.md

 - `not determined` - A dialog will be displayed directing the user to the `Security & Privacy` System Preferences window , where the user can approve your app to monitor keyboard events in the background.
 The Promise is resolved as `denied`.
 - `denied` - The `Security & Privacy` System Preferences window is opened with the Input Monitoring privacy key highlighted.
 On open of the `Security & Privacy` window, the Promise is resolved as `denied`.

-**Note:**

-- `status` will be resolved back as `authorized` prior to macOS 10.15, as the underlying API was not introduced until that version.

 Example:

 ```js